Quantum cluster approach to the topological invariants in correlated Chern insulators: Results

-Take $t'=0.2$ as an example, let's have a close look at these order parameters. $\Delta_{sp}$ and $M$ are computed at the minimum points of the grand potential $\Omega$ with respect to the AF Weiss field: $H_{AF}=h_{AF}\sum_i(-1)^{\eta_i}c^\dagger_{i\alpha}\sigma^z_{\alpha\beta}c_{i\beta}$ where $\eta_i=0$ or $1$ when $i\in A$ or $B$.
-In Fig. \ref{gp_and_cmg}(a), $\Delta\Omega=\Omega(h_{AF})-\Omega(h_{AF}=0)$ at the stared points in Fig.\ref{phase_diagram} are shown.
-It is clear that for small Hubbard interactions, $\Delta\Omega$s take their minima when $h_{AF}=0$, indicating the system is in the paramagnetic state while for large Hubbard interactions $\Delta\Omega$s reach their minima when $h_{AF}$ is non-zero, meaning the AF moment has already formed.
-In Fig. \ref{gp_and_cmg}(b), $C$, $\Delta_{sp}$ and $M$ are plotted for a range of Hubbard interactions.
-With increasing $U$, it can be seen that $\Delta_{sp}$ decreases linearly at first, gets to zero at $U_{c_1}$, then increases linearly with a different absolute value of the slope, and then encounters a second change of the slope at $U_{c_2}$ where the AF moment $M$ develops a non-zero value continuously.
-The Chern number changes its sign at $U_{c_1}$ but does not change immediately after the AF order appears.
-On the contrary, the non-trivial topology coexists with the AF order for a small window of $U$.
-More exotically, there isn't any singularity of $\Delta_{sp}$ and $M$ at $U_{c_3}$ where the Chern number changes from -2 to 0.
+Take $t'=0.2$ as an example, let's have a close look at these quantities. $\Delta$, $M$ and $D$ are computed at the minima of the grand potential $\Omega$ with respect to the Weiss field corresponding to the AF order: $H_{AF}=h_{AF}\sum_i(-1)^{\eta_i}c^\dagger_{i\alpha}\sigma^z_{\alpha\beta}c_{i\beta}$.
+In Fig. \ref{phase}(b), $\Delta\Omega=\Omega(h_{AF})-\Omega(h_{AF}=0)$ at the parameters indicated by the circles in Fig. \ref{phase}(a) are shown.
+It is clear that for small Hubbard $U$, $\Delta\Omega$ takes its minimum when $h_{AF}=0$, indicating that the system is exempt from magnetic order, while for large $U$, $\Delta\Omega$ reaches its minimum when $h_{AF}$ is nonzero, meaning that the AF moment has already formed.
+In Fig. \ref{phase}(c), $\Delta$, $M$ and $D$ are plotted for a range of $U$s.
+With increasing $U$, $\Delta$ decreases at first, gets to zero at $U_M$, and then increases linearly, but encounters a change of the slope at $U_{AF}$.
+A rapid decrease of $D$ occurs around $U_M$, specifically the inflection point of $D$ coincides with $U_M$.
+Combining this with the linear dependency of the reopened gap with $U$, the transition at $U_M$ is identified as the Mott transition. $M$ develops continuously at $U_{AF}$.
+Therefore, the transition at $U_{AF}$ is the paramagnetic-antiferromagnetic transition.